How To Fix iPhone 12 Pro Max Dimmed Screen Issue (Low Brightness)

 Fact: We’re still waiting for confirmations, but apparently and iOS 14 bug, could automatically trigger the Reduce White Point setting, without the user being aware of it.
 If you’ve also experienced this problem and your brand new iPhone 12 or 12 Pro model don’t hesitate to use the comments section and share your feedback.

-iPhone 12 Low Brightness Cause?
+iPhone 12 Low Brightness Causes?

 Apparently the Automatic Brightness setting could in fact be the trigger of the iPhone 12 low brightness issue!
 As noticed by reader Gustavo the screen of the new iPhone displays less bright when Automatic Brightness is ON and the same level of brightness is set.
 Below is a quote from his comment: